The Clouds were the first Gospel group to perform on

 they have won multiple Grammy awards and opened for the likes of Marvin

-Gaye, Aretha Franklin, Earth,
+Gaye, Aretha Franklin,

-Wind & Fire, the Rolling Stones and Paul Simon, whom they backed
+Paul Simon, whom they backed

 for a month at New York's Madison Square Garden.
 And the "funkified"